-But then–I was completely turned upside down by the holiday dinner we had been avoiding for at least 10 years.
+But then–I was completely turned upside down by the holiday dinner we had been avoiding for years.
 At John and Sally’s table there was color, there was taste, there was texture, andthere was deliciousness in the one dish I detest the most–dressing.

 Everyone in this family is creative.
 They are artists, film producers, film animators, screenwriters, painters, musicians, and, as it turns out, they are kitchen creative, too.

-The dish I now call “John’s Best Original Holiday Dressing” is far superior to the sage-y, soggy, overly bread-y brown mess I have skipped since childhood.
+The dish I now call “John’s Original Holiday Dressing” is superior to the sage-y, soggy, overly bread-y brown mess I have skipped since childhood.

-For the Benson/Bentley family legacy, as well as our own future holiday celebrations, here is, thankfully presented, the most delicious stuffing/dressing recipe you will ever enjoy eating.
-Second and third helpings, yes!
-Next day leftovers, if there happen to be any, yes!
+For the Benson/Bentley family legacy, as well as our own holiday celebrations, here, thankfully presented, is the most delicious stuffing/dressing recipe you will ever enjoy eating.
+Second and third helpings-yes!
+Next day leftovers if there happen to be any-yes!

-There is room here for your own creativity too.
-Play with some of the spice amounts and optional ingredients.
+There is room for your own creativity too.
+Play with the spice amounts and optional ingredients.

 À chacun son goût.
 To each his own taste.
 The essence of French-splanation.